fubarhouse/brand/README.md

 ## Introduction

-This module serves as a practical, managed solution designed specifically to organisations needing to handle 'snowflakes' and 'unicorns' with a simple, powerful and scalable workflow.
+This module serves as a practical, managed solution designed specifically for organisations needing to handle 'snowflakes' and 'unicorns' with a simple, powerful and scalable system for theme control.

-### Multiple Brands per condition

-Multiple Brands will be programmatically chosen based upon the following:

-* Lowest weight
-* Alphabetical ascending

 ## Requirements